shellfire-dev/tutorial/README.md

 ```
 That's it - you've got a complete standalone program in `fattened`.

-## [swaddle] & build
+## [build] & [swaddle]

-[swaddle] takes 'swaddling' and creates packages, package repositories and website content. [shellfire] provides a [build] system that can incorporate [swaddle] and combine it with [fatten].
+[shellfire] provides a [build] system that can incorporate [swaddle] and combine it with [fatten].
 It also can do a lot more - [build] programs are just regular [shellfire] code, so you can incorporate whatever you want.
+To see how to add [build] to your project, see the [Quick Tutorial](https://github.com/shellfire-dev/build#overview).
+To incorporate [swaddle], you can then follow the [Build with Swaddle Tutorial]().

+[swaddle] takes 'swaddling' and creates packages, package repositories and website content.
 To do this, we'll add some more structure to our project:-

 ```bash
 overdrive/